Invoca/developer-docs/source/api_documentation/transactions_api/affiliate_response_params.rst

   * - qualified_regions
     - Qualified Regions
     - The list of regions that that the caller matched.

-  * - repeat_calling_phone_number
-    - Repeat Caller
-    - Whether the call was a repeat call.
-Repeat call detection is not applied to shared or unavailable caller ids.

-  * - calling_phone_number
-    - Caller ID
-    - Caller ID.
-Formatted as 12 characters like "866-555-1234".

   * - mobile
     - Phone Type